How to Choose the Best Camera for Live Streaming Video in 2023

 Switching out batteries mid-live stream will interrupt your content, causing you to lose viewers.

-In order to maintain consistent battery power without worrying about switching out your packs, purchase a battery system.
+To maintain consistent battery power without worrying about switching out your packs, purchase a battery system.
 These devices allow you to power your equipment with either an external battery pack or wall power, giving you constant power and keeping you from draining all your available batteries too quickly.

 5. Tripod or Mount